WillHick/SysWatch-LiveFeed/README.md

 # SysWatch Live Feed 1.0.0.2, Whats New
 SysWatch Live Event Feed Application, View Events In A Standalone Environment

-Whats New : New Settings Menu, Enabled and Disable The Feed, Tidyied The Feed (Output Is Neater) and Fixes
+Whats New : New Settings Menu, Enable and Disable The Feed, Tidied The Feed (Output Is Neater) and Fixes

 # About
 The Live Feed Application Seperates The Feed Feature From The SysWatch Application To Give It More Room To Run